asavagar/uk-covid19-firm-creation/content/reports/specialised/productivity/index.md

 This positive relationship between firm creation and sector productivity adds to evidence of a positive reallocative effect on productivity from the COVID-19 pandemic.
-This is consistent with @AndrewsCharltonMoore2021_OECD who find job reallocation towards high-productivity sectors during the pandemic, and @BloomBunnMizenSmietankaThwaites2020_NBER who find a positive 'between-firm' effect in a standard productivity decomposition.
+This is consistent with {{< cite "AndrewsCharltonMoore2021_OECD" >}} who find job reallocation towards high-productivity sectors during the pandemic, and @BloomBunnMizenSmietankaThwaites2020_NBER who find a positive 'between-firm' effect in a standard productivity decomposition.
 However, the reallocation channel that we highlight is only one component of aggregate productivity growth.
 Overall, @BloomBunnMizenSmietankaThwaites2020_NBER show that the pandemic has strong negative effects on productivity in the UK because it decreases the productivity of existing firms.